matanton666/trick-tac-tow/README.md

 # trick-tac-tow
-this is a game that i made with pygame, it is very bad and a waste of time
+a game made with pygame, try and avoid the red blocks

 requierments -
 python installed,